snychka/javascript-promises-async-await/tasks.md

 Inside of `services.js` export a function named `fetch`. `fetch` should take a single argument, delay. `delay` will represent the number of milliseconds to wait before resolving.

-## Task 3: Adding a promise to fetchMovies
+## Task 3: Adding a promise to fetch movies

 In the function body of `fetch`, return a new promise.
 The promise callback should be an arrow function with a `resolve` parameter.